cinnData/MLearning/10. Ensemble methods/README.md

 `xgbclf = XGBClassifier(n_estimators=100, learning_rate=0.1, max_depth=6)`

-`xgboost` can be installed from the Shell, with `pip install xgboost` or `conda install -c conda-forge xgboost`.
+`xgboost` can be installed from the shell, with `pip install xgboost` or `conda install -c conda-forge xgboost`.
 The second one works only for Anaconda distributions.
 Although it is much slower, it is recommended, because `xgboost` has many dependencies, and you may have a conflict of versions.